Alaska Cruise

 Glaciers & Juneau

 Wake up early and get out on deck.
-The ship passes through Endicott Arm and right past Dawes Glacier, and the views are genuinely jaw-dropping.
-This is one of the highlights of the entire trip and it requires nothing more than showing up.
-Don't sleep through it.
+The ship passes through Endicott Arm and right past Dawes Glacier.
+This is one of the highlights of the entire trip and it's free, just don't sleep through it!
+Our ship went through this area at 7:30 AM.
+Get up to the deck a bit early and secure your spot, as it can get crowded.

 What we did

-Gastineau Peak hike: 4.2 miles, 1,929 ft elevation gain.
-This is one of the most beautiful hikes we've ever done.
-We took the Goldbelt Tram up to the starting point, which cuts out a big chunk of the elevation and leaves you more time at the top.
-Tram tickets are around $60/person and can be bought when you arrive.
-Given the time constraint at port, we'd strongly recommend taking the tram up.
+Gastineau Peak hike: 4.2 miles, 1,929 feet of elevation gain, and some of the most beautiful summit views we've ever seen.
+This is a tough hike, but if the weather is good it's absolutely worth it.
+We took the Goldbelt Tram up to the starting point, which cuts out a significant chunk of the elevation and leaves more time at the top.
+Tram tickets are around $60 per person and can be bought when you arrive.
+Given the port time constraint, we strongly recommend taking the tram up.
+It's a bit pricey although it's worth it for the access.

 Recommended